Physical Origin of the Universal Three-body Parameter in Atomic Efimov Physics: The three-body repulsion

-Here, $\alpha_{i}=\arctan\frac{\sqrt{3}r_{jk}}{2r_{i,jk}}$ is the Delves hyperangle in the $i$th Jacobi coordinate system $(\vec{r}_{jk},\vec{r}_{i,jk})$, where $(i,j,k)$ denotes the cyclic permutations of (1,2,3).
+Here, $\alpha_{i}=\arctan\frac{\sqrt{3}r_{jk}}{2r_{i,jk}}=\arcsin\frac{r_{jk}}{R}$ is the Delves hyperangle in the $i$th Jacobi coordinate system $(\vec{r}_{jk},\vec{r}_{i,jk})$, where $(i,j,k)$ denotes the cyclic permutations of (1,2,3).
 For identical bosons, the functional forms of all Faddeev components are the same, $\phi_{n}^{(i)}=\phi_{n}$.
 The advantage of this Faddeev decomposition is that it treats the three particles on equal footing.
-In the low-energy Faddeev approximation \cite{Fedorov1993}, the dependence of $\phi_{n}$ is reduced to the Delves hyperangle $\alpha$.
-By doing so, one ignores the dependence of $\phi_{n}$ on the directions of $\vec{r}_{jk}$ and $\vec{r}_{i,jk}$, \emph{i.e.} higher angular-momentum partial waves.
-This excludes accidental resonances with higher partial waves \cite{DIncao2009,JiaWang2012}, and gives less accurate results.
+In the low-energy Faddeev approximation \citep{Fedorov1993}, $\phi_{n}$ is assumed to depend only upon the Delves hyperangle $\alpha$.
+In this approximation, one ignores the dependence of $\phi_{n}$ on the directions of $\vec{r}_{jk}$ and $\vec{r}_{i,jk}$, \emph{i.e.} higher angular momentum partial waves.
+This excludes the possibility of accidental resonances with higher partial waves \citep{DIncao2009,JiaWang2012}, and gives less accurate results.
 Nevertheless, this approximation is good enough for our purpose, as we shall see below.

 The Faddeev component $\phi_{n}$ is chosen to be the eigensolution with the eigenvalue $\lambda_{n}$ of the Faddeev equation